 Wouldn’t you be angry if you do all of the things you’re supposed to, like eating right, exercising, and not smoking?

-However, you still don’t get the best life insurance rate because you haven’t had a medical check up with your own doctor within past couple of years.
+However, you still don’t get the best life insurance rate because you haven’t had a medical checkup with your own doctor within the past couple of years.

 Many life insurance companies will preclude people age 60 and older from their better rate classifications, which I find odd.

 And some companies will even decline you if you haven't had a checkup within past 2 to 3 years.

 This can even be an issue for no exam required insurance or even if you do have a free insurance exam and the insurance exam results are perfect.

 We know that life insurance underwriting is not always a fair process, so we developed a strategy that will get anyone the best offer possible.

-Not seeing a doctor because you feel great, or don’t have health insurance aren’t acceptable reasons to the life insurance companies.
+Not seeing a doctor because you feel great, or don’t have health insurance aren’t acceptable reasons for the life insurance companies.